Travel guide

 Coverage and local operators in Romania

 Romania has a modern mobile network with excellent 4G/5G coverage, even in rural areas of Transylvania.
 The three major operators in the country are Orange România, Vodafone România, and Digi Mobil (the most popular low-cost operator).
-A travel eSIM uses these same networks, so the signal quality you'll get is the same as a local.
+A travel eSIM relies on these same networks, so the signal quality you'll get is the same as a local's.

-In large cities (Bucharest, Cluj-Napoca, Timisoara, Iasi), 5G is widely available, and speeds are excellent.
-In the Carpathians and mountain villages, there may be sections with only 4G or irregular coverage, which is normal in any country with varied terrain.
+In large cities (Bucharest, Cluj-Napoca, Timisoara, Iasi), 5G is widespread, and speeds are excellent.
+In the Carpathians and mountain villages, there may be stretches with only 4G or irregular coverage, which is normal in any country with varied terrain.
 The advantage of a travel eSIM is that it usually connects automatically to the network with the best available signal at each point, without you having to manually change anything.
-For travelers, this means stable data for 99% of their tourist route.
-If you plan to combine Romania with neighboring countries, you might be interested in a Europe eSIM for 30 days that covers the entire area.
+For the traveler, this means stable data for 99% of their tourist route.
+If you're combining Romania with neighboring countries, you might want to consider a European eSIM that covers the entire area with a single plan.

 The amount of data depends on how many days you're staying and your usage.
 As a reference, an average traveler uses between 1 and 1.5 GB per day using maps, WhatsApp, social media, and some browsing.
 If you make video calls or watch series, it goes up to 2-3 GB per day.
 This table gives you a practical guide: